muekarasmartthankgod-sys/Synthetic-Threat-Engine/README.md

 The proprietary weights (`best.pt`) used for these tests were trained on sensitive Nigeria Customs Service data and are **not included** in this public repository to maintain national security protocols.

 Thankgod, S. (2026).
 Classification and Detection of Suspicious Consignments Using Deep Learning and Large Language Models.
 MSc Thesis, University of York.
 [In Progress]"

+## ⚖️ License & Citation
+This project is licensed under the **CC BY-NC-ND 4.0**.

+If you use this code or methodology in your research, please cite:
+**Thankgod, S. (2026).
+Synthetic-Threat-Engine: A Multimodal Framework for Automated Customs Audit.
+MSc Thesis (In Progress), University of York.**